peckjon/github-to-guru/README.md

 3. Add a YAML file to your repo containing one entry for each markdown file you wish to add, specifying the card properties:

 ```
+---
 SomeFile.md:
-  Title: This is Some Thing
   Tags:
-      - Subject One
+    - "Subject One"
-      - Subject Two
+    - "Subject Two"
+  Title: "This is Some Thing"
 SomePath/SomeOtherFile.md:
-  Title: This is Some Other Thing
   Tags:
-      - Subject One
+    - "Subject One"
+  Title: "This is Some Other Thing"
 ```

 3. Add a workflow file which responds to file changes, setting GURU_COLLECTION_ID to the `id` of a collection found at https://api.getguru.com/api/v1/collections, and setting `GURU_CARD_YAML` as the name of the YAML file you created in the prior step.